 Miles hiked: over 15 // trip morale: up and down, with mood swings.

 By night time, I knew for sure that I had swelling in both my right hip and knee.
 Walking like a normal person was impossible.
-I hadn’t hiked all summer and it was good to know that my body was still capable of hiking something like the Half Dome, despite taking a huge toll.
+I hadn’t hiked all summer and it was good to know that my body was still capable of hiking something like the Half Dome, despite taking a huge toll (and at night!).
 It’s a special hike and we did it in a unique way that not many people get to do.
 This is definitely an experience that I highly recommend to everyone.
-If you have any questions for me, feel free to reach out!
+If you have any questions for me about hiking Half Dome at night, or any other time, feel free to reach out!